-If you’ve looked into teaching English as a foreign language (commonly referred to as TEFL) you might have noticed that not only does every country have different requirements for employment the pay rates vary drastically.
+If you’ve looked into teaching English as a foreign language (commonly referred to as TEFL) you might have noticed that not only does every country have different requirements for employment, the pay rates vary drastically.
 After the United Arab Emirates, South Korea is the second highest paying country for English teachers.
-Not only that, they also pay rent for your apartment so you just have to buy food.
+That’s due in part because they will provide an apartment for you as part of your contract.
+Your only financial responsibilities are utilities and food.
 Not a bad deal.

-Once you get a job, you have to get a working visa.
-There is a ton of paperwork involved, including getting your Bachelor’s degree notarized, getting a FBI background check, and getting the background check notarized.
+Once you get a job, the next step is to get a working visa.
+There is a ton of paperwork involved, including getting your Bachelor’s degree notarized, getting a FBI background check, and then getting the background check notarized.
 All of it then needs to be mailed to Korea so they can take it to their visa office.
-Then you’ll get a number from the Korean government that you will then take to the Korean Embassy in your state to get a visa put in your passport.
-You have to leave your passport with them which is a little scary but when you come back to pick it up you are now legally allowed to work in Korea.
+Then you’ll get a number from the Korean government that you will then take to the Korean Embassy in your state to get the visa put in your passport.
+You have to leave your passport with them which is a little scary but when you come back to pick it up you will now be legally allowed to work in Korea.

 The last step to being official is to pass your medical exam, which all foreign teachers have to take.
 It’s more than just a drug test that you might be made to take in the States.
 First we were taken to a room where they took my chest measurement, my male coworker’s waist measurement, our height and weight.
 Then they checked our hearing, our vision and took our blood pressure.